 Other schools do not have a set policy, but instead rely on instructors to lead by example, since many adjunct professors and faculty within theatre programs moonlight as actors or directors when class is dismissed.

-“When we are doing way too much and are overburdened as faculty with both our internal and external work, the students see that and feel that,” says Daniel Abraham, musical theatre department chair at American University in Washington, D.C.
+“When we are doing way too much and are overburdened as faculty with both our internal and external work, the students see that and feel that,” says Daniel Abraham, performing arts department chair at American University in Washington, D.C.
 “Most of us as faculty know how to prioritize when the university’s demands must come first and how to fit in appropriate and highly selective external engagements.”

 Abraham says that students who have appeared in evening shows at dinner theatres and entertainment venues in the city were bogged down with commitments, and ultimately found theatre projects at the school to be more rewarding.
 But when the school’s season doesn’t offer a role for a particular student, some schools agree that outside performance opportunities may be a good experience.

 At New World School of the Arts (NWSA) in Miami, auditions are granted on a case-by-case basis, and students must apply through the dean’s office for an audition opportunity.
 “The dean reviews it and then she consults the faculty,” says NWSA theatre professor James Randolph.
 “If we’re doing a big show and we don’t have a role for you, and there is an opportunity out there and your grades are good—then fine, you can handle it.”

 At Pace University in New York City, where hundreds of auditions are a mere subway stop away from campus, the policy is strict—but can bend, depending on the circumstance.
 When building Pace’s BFA program, department head Amy Rogers had to factor in the school’s location with the program’s curriculum.
 “I had to identify what it meant to teach musical theatre in New York City and how to engage the professional community into the university, and the university into the professional community,” she says.